Double-path dark-state laser cooling in a three-level system: Effective coupling of the ground states

-\section{Effective Coupling of the Ground States}
+\section{Effective coupling of the ground states}

-In this section the relationship between the physical Lamb-Dicke parameter $\eta_p$ and the effective $\eta_B$ is derived.
-The method in \cite{JamesJerke} is followed, where the highly detuned excited level is adiabatically eliminated.
+In this section the relationships between the physical Lamb-Dicke parameter $\eta_p$ and the effective $\eta_3$ and between the physical Rabi frequency $\W_p$ and the effective $\W_3$ are derived.
+The method in \cite{James2007} is followed, where the highly detuned excited level is adiabatically eliminated.
 Our target Hamiltonian describing the coupling of both ground levels is the following:

 The experimental implementation involving a highly detuned Raman coupling is described by the following interaction picture Hamiltonian:

 This Hamiltonian consists of the following harmonic terms: